Supporting Wellbeing in Spiritual Leaders

 I work from a trauma-informed lens.
 This means I have understanding and awareness of the impact of trauma, I’ve been trained in recognizing signs of trauma, and I prioritize creating an environment of safety, transparency, collaboration and empowerment.
 The goal is always to prevent re-traumatization and support healing and recovery.

-While sessions are not psychotherapy, my decade-plus of experience as a mental health clinician is part of the background I bring to the work.
+While sessions are not psychotherapy, my decade-plus of experience as a mental health clinician is an important part of the background I bring to my work.

 My training and ongoing work in the NeuroAffective Relational Model (NARM) has been significant in my own development and informs how I work with clients.
 You can read more about NARM, as well as additional trainings and credentials, on the FAQs page.